 Myth #3: Natural Colors Can't Match Synthetics

-If you’ve historically used synthetic colors and don’t want your end consumer to be surprised by color changes, don’t worry!
-Natural colors can closely match synthetics and we are here to help with the process.
+If you’ve historically used synthetic colours and don’t want your end consumer to be surprised by colour changes, don’t worry!
+Natural colours can closely match synthetics and we are here to help with the process.

-To get a good color match, we start by quantifying the color using a colorimeter, which measures the transmittance or reflectance of light through a sample and provides measurements for different aspects of color such as: hue, saturation, and lightness/darkness.
+To get a good colour match, we start by quantifying the colour using a colorimeter, which measures the transmittance or reflectance of light through a sample and provides measurements for different aspects of colour such as: hue, saturation, and lightness/darkness.
 We then make up several natural blends and use visual observations to select the ones that appear to be a close match in the application and measure again using the Colorimeter.

 In the photo below, you can see a chocolate confection panned with a synthetic color versus our natural match.
 The colorimeter measurements tell us the hue (h) values are close which means the candies are perceived as the same color.
 The lightness and chroma values are also close which indicates that the samples are very similar in terms of brightness and saturation – a close color match!